 How Often Should You Change Your Baby's Diaper?

 Every baby is unique, and how often your little one “goes” can vary from day to day.
-The general rule of thumb when it comes to how often you should be changing diapers is about every two to three hours if he’s a newborn, and less frequently as he gets older.
-But what if he’s not wet or is fast asleep?
+The general rule of thumb when it comes to how often you should change your baby’s diapers is about every two to three hours if they’re a newborn, and less frequently as they get older.
+But what if they’re not wet or are fast asleep?
+Read on to learn how you can adjust diaper changes to fit your baby’s schedule, how to tell if your little one needs a dry diaper, and what you can do to take the guessing game out of nighttime diaper swaps.

 How Often to Change a Newborn’s Diaper

+When your newborn finally arrives, it’s all about the cuddles and the love you feel for them.
+Along with these joyful parenting moments come less glamorous chores, of course, such as changing wet and poopy diapers.
+So, how many diaper changes does your newborn need per day?
 Experts recommend that you change your newborn’s diaper every two to three hours, or as often as needed.
 Why?
-Your little one may urinate as often as every one to three hours, and have between two and five bowel movements a day.
+Your little one may urinate as often as every one to three hours, and have between two and five poops (bowel movements) a day.
 And there are a few health reasons to consider as well:

 • Poop can irritate your baby’s skin